Can You Take Collagen While Pregnant?

 The buzz surrounding collagen’s properties is growing, with more individuals opting for supplementation.
 But can expectant mothers and breastfeeding women reap its benefits?
 Let’s delve into a topic that has long been shrouded in uncertainty!

-Collagen stands as a protein naturally occurring in our bodies, serving as the primary component of connective tissue.
+Collagen is a protein naturally occurring in our bodies, serving as the primary component of connective tissue.
 It plays a pivotal role in skin health, affecting its elasticity and overall condition.

 Pregnancy entails heightened nutritional requirements, among which is protein.
 This nutrient, essential for building new fetal tissues and maintaining maternal weight, should be increased during pregnancy.